bcbi/archive.2020.XMLconvert.jl/README.md

 Pkg.clone("https://github.com/paulstey/XML2JSON.jl.git")
 ```

-Under the hood, the current implementation of `xml2json()` relies on `MultiDict` objects from the DataStructures package.
-The process of converting from XML to JSON involves walking through the XML that we parse with the LightXML package, and using recursion to fill a series of nested MultiDict objects.

-The MultiDict is then (recursively) unpacked into an ASCIIString using the appropriate JSON formatting in the string.
+This package implements a fairly simplistic XML-to-JSON conversion.
 Note that at this time the XML's attributes are ignored in the parsing.
 Any information kept here will not be preserved in the resulting JSON.

+Given the root of an XML, the `xml2json()` function generates an ASCIIString with the appropriate formatting for JSON.
+We can then write this to disk.

 ### Example
 Consider the following simple XML document.
 This toy example was borrowed (with slight modification) from the LightXML package.